bbyte47/playground/content/posts/hail_mary.md

 ## Introduction:

 Welcome, bookworms and science enthusiasts!
 Today, we embark on a thrilling journey through the pages of "Hail Mary" – a captivating novel that seamlessly blends science fiction with heart-pounding suspense.
-Written by [Author's Name], this book takes readers on an exhilarating adventure, while also delving into thought-provoking scientific concepts.
+Written by Andy Weir, this book takes readers on an exhilarating adventure, while also delving into thought-provoking scientific concepts.
 Join us as we explore the gripping storyline and the fascinating scientific elements that make "Hail Mary" a must-read for fans of both genres.

 ## Synopsis: